jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 Feature feature = breeder.copy();
 ```

-### To Be Determined by Whom?
+### Prototype Registry
-But something is still missing.
+But something is still amiss.
 We have a bit of a chicken and egg problem.
-Prototype only works
+Prototype uses objects to make copies of objects.
+We still need that first seed object as the first breeder.
+My examples only provided a comment `// Origins To Be Determined`.
+Where does it come from and how do clients access it?

+A utility of the basic Shallow/Deep Prototype can be expanded by adding a **Prototype Registry**.
+A Prototype Registry contains a collection of Prototype objects, which can be copied.
+Each Prototype object in the registry has a key identifier, such as a String name, but any unique set of identifiers will suffice.
+When the client wants an object, it asks the registry to acquire one by name.
+The registry gets the object that matches the name, and returns a copy of the object.

+The structure is almost identical to [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html), except that instead of returning the key matching object, which we would do with Flyweight, Prototype returns a copy of the matching object.

+Examples for all of this will be forthcoming in the Design and Implementation.

 # Design and Implementation